fchb1239/PlayFab-Discord-Bot/README.md

 All of them have comments for explaining how they work, what they do and how to set them up properly

-There is a 5th variable for prefixes
+There is a 5th variable for changing the prefix

 ![](https://user-images.githubusercontent.com/29258204/184667261-0ee9a4f4-935a-44ad-873b-f6739f71613b.png)